-As they had done in for the First World War, they formed the Joint War Organisation, ensuring activities were carried out efficiently and under the protection of the red cross emblem.
+As they had done in the First World War, they formed the Joint War Organisation ensuring activities were carried out efficiently and under the protection of the red cross emblem.

 The Red Cross carried out extensive services for the sick and wounded, for prisoners of war and for civilians needing relief as a result of enemy action, at home and abroad.